-^{19.} For the case of The Lord of the Rings, there are The Lord of the Rings Online: Shadows of Angmar (a MMORPG, very similar to WoW), The Lord of the Rings: The Return of the King, The Lord of the Rings: The Two Towers and The Lord of the Rings: The third age (all for PS2, although belonging to different typologies of playing, as while the first two were action, "beat'em up", the third is an RPG in the style of Final Fantasy), as well as The Lord of the Rings: The Battle for Middle Earth (strategy for PC) and The Lord of the Rings: The Battle for Middle Earth (strategy for PC) and The Lord of the Rings: The Battle for Middle Earth (strategy for PC) and The Lord of the Rings: The Conquest (multiplatform: PC, X360, PS3 and Nintendo DS).
+^{19.} For the case of The Lord of the Rings, there are The Lord of the Rings Online: Shadows of Angmar (a MMORPG, very similar to WoW).
+The Lord of the Rings: The Return of the King, The Lord of the Rings: The Two Towers and The Lord of the Rings: The third age (all for PS2, although belonging to different typologies of playing, as while the first two were action, "beat'em up", the third is an RPG in the style of Final Fantasy), as well as The Lord of the Rings: The Battle for Middle Earth (strategy for PC) and The Lord of the Rings: The Battle for Middle Earth (strategy for PC) and The Lord of the Rings: The Battle for Middle Earth (strategy for PC) and The Lord of the Rings: The Conquest (multiplatform: PC, X360, PS3 and Nintendo DS).
 For Beowulf with the game of the same name for PC, Xbox, PSP and PS3, developed by the Franco-Canadian Ubisoft.
 And King Arthur for PS2 and Xbox.
-This marketing strategy is habitual for these products, there being all kinds of cases that have "leapt" from the big screen to the monitor (Torrente, el brazo tonto de la ley; all the children's films have their corresponding videogames in almost all the platforms) and even from the small screen (series that have their own videogame, such as Perdidos.
-CSI, Mujeres Desepradas, etc.).
+This marketing strategy is habitual for these products, there being all kinds of cases that have "leapt" from the big screen to the monitor (Torrente, el brazo tonto de la ley; all the children's films have their own videogame, such as Perdidos, CSI, Mujeres Deseperadas, etc.).
 The interesting cases are those that have gone the other way, that is, a videogame that has generated a film, such as Tomb Raider or Blade, and with such "complex" cases as Alien vs Predator.
 These are notes for an endless list.